carbonfive/c5-zine/README.md

   "author":  ""
 }
 ```
-The values can all be empty which will generate an empty page, but they must all
-be present for each entry.

 For images, the `image` should live under the specified `asset_dir` as noted above.
 For text (poetry, prose or other general html content), you can use `partial_name`